instantOS/instantos.github.io/developer.md

 <span class="image right"><img src="https://github.com/paperbenni.png" alt="image missing" height="100" /></span>

-Hi, I am paperbenni, the creator and pretty much main developer of the Linux-Distro instantOS and its desktop. instantOS is a passion project but I am motivated and could very well imagine this becoming a part time job if it continues to grow.
+Hi, I am paperbenni, the creator and pretty much main developer of the Linux Distro instantOS and its desktop. instantOS is a passion project but I am motivated and could very well imagine this becoming a part time job if it continues to grow.